JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 32 CUDA cores each operating over 32 bit registers would be equal to 1024 long vector (SIMD) registers.
 Modern Intel XEON processors has 256 / 512 long registers, which seems similar, as said above in order to use them the data has to be aligned in memory and sometimes they has to be on a particular offset, which might be difficult to achieve in practice (but to be fair, if the data are not aligned in GPU, the loading of data is very inefficcient).
 4. 16k registers per SM might seem like a lot, but they are shared between all threads.
 In modern GPUs, each SM supports up to 2048 threads, which means there might be just 4 32-bit registers per thread.
 5. GPUs do not have virtual memory, interrupts, and cannot address external devices like keyboard and mouse.
 6. GPUs can switch execution contexts of "set of threads" at no cost.
 In comparison the context switch in CPU is relatively expensive (we need to at least save the content of registers, which is usually sped by having two sets of registers).
-This helps to hide latencies, as when a set of threads is stalled, other set of threads are available.
+This helps to hide latencies, when a set of threads are stalled (they wait for memory access, synchronizing with others).
 7. The programmer deal with "raw" storage hierarchy.
 This means that the programmer has to manage what will be and what will not be in cache by itself, on GPU, they are exposed and you decide what will be loaded into the cache.
 8. Caches are synchronized only within a single SM, this is unlike in CPU, where L1 caches are synchronized across cores, according to some leading in bottleneck in having more cores.
 9. SM has relatively low frequency clocks, which helps to deal with thermal problems.
 10. The memory in SM is divided into 16 banks, write operations to a bank is sequential.
-If two threads are writing to the same bank, they can be stalled.
+If two threads are writing to the same bank, this write is sequential, therefore one thread(s) has to wait while the other finishes (stalling).

 ### Programming / Execution model
 The GPU works in an asynchronous mode.
 If we want to execute something on GPU, we need to